timmycodes88/router-pro/README.md

 ### 7. Create 2 Hooks for Using the Route

-1. First one is for passing the data named _usePageName_
+1. First one is for passing the data through to the component and is named _usePageName_

 - Here you use the useLoaderData() and useActionData() hooks to create a custom hook consolidating the data into a simple usePage hook
 - Lines (286-298) of ProfileRoute.js